 So why KPI Ninja did substitute “zero adjustment” for the 7.5% adjustment indicated by their own risk measurement.
 Here’s a clue.

-Nextera’s cost reduction brag is pegged at 27%; when deducted from 27%, 7.5% gives a hefty haircut, likely hundreds of dollars, to Nextera’s $913 cost reduction claim.
+Nextera’s cost reduction brag is pegged at 27%; when deducted from 27%, 7.5% gives a hefty haircut of hundreds of dollars to Nextera’s $913 cost reduction claim.

 And being able to keep that trim to collar level would turn on the credibility of KPI Ninja’s own calculation of a 7.5% risk differential.
 But that effort, KPI Ninja’s first ever reported try at comparing risk between two populations, is not credible at all.

 There are substantial reasons to believe that KPI Ninja’s diagnosis-based risk measurements are skewed heavily in Nextera’s favor.